x-atlas-consortia/ubkg-neo4j/scripts/README.md

 The content of a particular implementation of a UBKG database depends on the set of assertiions integrated.
 Different implementations may integrate different sets of assertions: for example, project one may include assertions from the set {PATO,UBERON,CL,DOID,EDAM}, while another may include {PATO,UBERON,CL,DOID,CHEBI,ORDO}.

-The file README-PARAMETER ORDER for generation.md provides the most current recommendations for generating different instances of the UBKG.
+The file [README-PARAMETER ORDER for generation.md](https://github.com/dbmi-pitt/ubkg/blob/main/scripts/README-PARAMETER%20ORDER%20for%20generation.md) provides the most current recommendations for generating different instances of the UBKG.

-### Triplet conversion times by ontology
+### Sample triplet conversion times by ontology

 The build script is run on a local development machine.
 The bulk of the processing involves the PheKnowLator conversion of OWL files to OWLNETS triple store files.